-The American Society of Civil Engineers’ (ASCE) most recent assessment of U.S. infrastructure gave roads a “D” grade.
-To make matters worse, ASCE found that about half of U.S. bridges are either structurally deficient or over 50 years old.
-DOT has found that degradation of infrastructure would be exacerbated by bigger trucks, with 91,000 pound trucks negatively impacting more than 4,800 bridges and Twin 33s causing $1.1 billion in immediate damage to bridges on the highway system and $1.2-$1.8 billion in estimated pavement damage per year.
+The American Society of Civil Engineers (ASCE) most recent assessment of U.S. infrastructure gave roads a “D” grade.
+To make matters worse, ASCE found that about half of U.S. bridges are structurally deficient or over 50 years old.
+DOT has found that infrastructure degradation would be exacerbated by bigger trucks, with 91,000 pound trucks negatively impacting more than 4,800 bridges and Twin 33s causing $1.1 billion in immediate damage to bridges on the highway system and $1.2-$1.8 billion in estimated pavement damage per year.

 More Cost to Taxpayers

 The current tax of 18.4 cents per gallon of gasoline and 24.4 cents per gallon of diesel fuel was last increased in 1993 and has failed to keep pace with highway maintenance costs, changing fuel prices, and more fuel-efficient vehicles.
 Since 2008, policymakers have been forced to transfer a total of $275 billion of general taxpayer funds into the Highway Trust Fund (HTF) to cover this shortfall, including $118 billion in the 2021 Infrastructure Investment and Jobs Act (IIJA), which will only cover the HTF shortfall through 2026.